-We’ve put together a handy guide to upcoming community-wide garage sales — the first of which are coming up this weekend — along with events to look out for in 2025.
-Not only are these great cheap date destinations, community-wide garage sales are a stellar reason to finally take a day trip to a lesser-known part of the Bay.
+We’ve put together a handy guide to upcoming community-wide garage sales — the first of which is coming up this weekend — along with events to look out for in 2025.
+Not only are these great cheap date destinations, but community-wide garage sales are a stellar reason to finally take a day trip to a lesser-known part of the Bay.

 And if I’ve left out your favorite citywide garage sale, you can use the comment box at the bottom to suggest an update to this guide.